wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - `property: dict[str, dict[str, list[str]]]`: A nested dictionary with namespaces as first-level keys, feature names as second-level keys and ordered lists of corresponding property values as second-level values.
 The values present in the list override the default ordering from the provider output.
-They are listed from the higher priority to lower priority.
+They are listed from the the highest priority to the lowest priority.
   Properties not present on the list are considered of lower priority than these present, and their relative priority is defined by the plugin output.